Stream

 Consider joining or setting up a dawn chorus event.
 IDCD for more information.

 Once you're planning a stream, it doesn't take much to turn it into a soundcamp - which could be very small.
 For background, see this still relevant guide to setting up a soundcamp.
+Or go straight to setup.

 To tune into the programme or to to relay it, please see broadcast.